motherjones/us-color-coded-map/README.md

 	fill:#7fbf7b;
 }

-Since the states are svg paths, use "fill" instead of "background", and "stroke" instead of "border".
+**Important note about CSS for <svg>s:** Since the state shapes are formed by svg paths, in the CSS you'll need to use "fill" instead of "background", and "stroke" instead of "border", to add color.

-Beyond that, the important parts are :

-* \#blurbHeadline : The headline that you pass in.

-* \#state_specific_body : The body that you pass in.

-* \#map_container path : all the states

-* .clickable : Every state that has information attached to it.
-Consider making the cursor a pointer for these.

-* .selected : The state that was clicked on most recently, and the state who's headline and body you're currently displaying

-## Staging the prettylist (for MoJo users)
+## Staging the map (for MoJo users)

 *MoJo users:* When you're done, upload to s3 and embed in the shell [(follow this how to)](https://github.com/motherjones/story-tools#starting-a-new-project).